10 Legit Ways to Get Free Internet (Including Cheap Options)

 FreedomPop home page

-FreedomPop carries one of the most generous plans to access the Internet for free.
+FreedomPop offers one of the most generous plans for free Internet access.
 They send you a small wireless router access point.
-You carry the device with you and turn it on when you need Internet access.
+You carry the device and turn it on when you need Internet access.

 The device is super convenient and works wherever you are, letting you browse as long as you want.

-FreedomPop allows you 500MB of FREE data each month with their free plan.
-This should cover the needs of most light users, however, if you need more data you may want to switch to one of their other plans.
+FreedomPop’s free plan includes 500MB of free data each month.
+This should cover the needs of most light users; however, if you need more data, you may want to switch to one of their other plans.

 3. NetZero